 - Use different social media channels like TikTok, Twitter, Facebook, and Instagram

 Social media is a no-brainer in getting your name in front of all the foodies who will be attending the festival.
 Pretty much every successful food truck we know has a super active social media presence and you should too.
 Use it to post fun pictures of your menu before the festival, engage with regular customers who are excited about the event, tell people your truck’s location, promote event-exclusive items, and more.

 Follow our Blog

 FestivalNet contributors have been sharing their food truck experiences and tips for years on our Blog.
 Browse the articles to learn from the pros!

 Looking for Information on Festivals and Fairs Near You?

-Here at FestivalNet, outdoor events mean more to us than just a good time – we offer independent musicians, artists, craftspeople, vendors, and other creators an opportunity to discover ways to turn their passion into a legit side hustle or even a profitable career.
+Here at FestivalNet, outdoor events mean more to us than just a good time – we offer food vendors an opportunity to discover ways to turn their passion into a legit side hustle or even a profitable career.
 We do this by: